 - adjust your sleep schedule

-Some alternative therapies may also provide relief.
-For example, acupressure, acupuncture, massage therapy, and some supplements may help prevent or treat migraines.
+Some integrative therapies may also provide relief.
+As mentioned, acupressure, acupuncture, massage therapy, and some supplements may help prevent or treat migraine.

-For most people, stimulating pressure points is a low-risk way to treat migraines.
-Stimulating some pressure points are believed to stimulate labor in pregnant women.
-If you’re pregnant, avoid stimulating pressure points to treat your symptoms.
+For many people, stimulating pressure points is a low-risk way to treat migraine.
+Be aware that stimulating some pressure points may induce labor in pregnant people, though more research is needed.

-Always talk to your doctor before trying at-home treatments or alternative therapies for migraines.
-You doctor can help you determine which lifestyle changes, medications, and alternative therapies may give you the most relief.
+Always talk with your doctor before trying at-home treatments or integrative therapies for migraine.
+They can help you determine which lifestyle changes, medications, and integrative therapies may give you the most relief.